-To assess potential impacts from cleanup activities of PCB-contaminated soils originating from the ETC Area, air dispersion modeling was performed using the PM{10} emissions values estimated above.
+To assess potential impacts from cleanup activities of PCB-contaminated soils originating from the ETC Area, air dispersion modeling was performed using the $PM{10}$ emissions values estimated above.
 First, screening-level air dispersion modeling was used, which involves simplified calculations designed with sufficient conservatism to determine if a source of pollutants poses a potential health threat.
 If the screening-level modeling had indicated that the emissions posed any health threat, then a refined modeling would have been warranted.

 The SCREEN3 model recommended by EPA (EPA 1995b) was used for screening purposes.
 The "rural" dispersion option was conservatively selected, and source and receptor heights were assumed to be at ground level.
 The receptor location was placed at the closest site boundary (about 100 m [330 ft] and 400 m [1,300 ft] due east of the M&O staging area and the ETC, respectively) that might be accessible to the general public.
-For activities at the M&O staging area, the maximum 1-hour PM10 concentration level was predicted to be 1,990 μ g/m3 for neutral atmospheric stability (Class D) and a wind speed of 1 m/s, which are likely to be the worst meteorological conditions during daytime working hours.
-If this level of PM{10} concentration was assumed to be maintained for 4 working hours, then the maximum 24-hour PM{10} concentration would be 332 μg/m3.
-However, actual PM{10} concentrations at the closest site boundary would be much lower because meteorological conditions, such as wind direction and speed and atmospheric stability, are continuously changing.
-On the other hand, concentration levels from activities at the ETC - predicted at a 1-hour average of $243 \,\mu\text{g/m}^3$ and 24-average of 40 μ g/m3 - are an order of magnitude lower than those at the M&O staging area.
+For activities at the M&O staging area, the maximum 1-hour PM10 concentration level was predicted to be 1,990 $\mu$ g/m for neutral atmospheric stability (Class D) and a wind speed of 1 m/s, which are likely to be the worst meteorological conditions during daytime working hours.
+If this level of PM10 concentration was assumed to be maintained for 4 working hours, then the maximum 24-hour $PM{10}$ concentration would be 332 μg/m.
+However, actual $PM{10}$ concentrations at the closest site boundary would be much lower because meteorological conditions, such as wind direction and speed and atmospheric stability, are continuously changing.
+On the other hand, concentration levels from activities at the ETC - predicted at a 1-hour average of $243 \,\mu\text{g/m}^3$ and 24-average of $40 \text{ }\mu\text{g/m}^3$ - are an order of magnitude lower than those at the M&O staging area.
 Therefore, estimated impacts from activities in the M&O area alone would sufficiently represent the entire action in this screening level analysis.